apocalyptech/exordium/README.rst

    with the caveats mentioned above.

-8. Visit the "Library Upkeep" link from the Exordium main page and click on "Add new music" to beginn the initial import into Exordium!
+8. Visit the "Library Upkeep" link from the Exordium main page and click on "Start Process" to beginn the initial import into Exordium!

 Limitations
 -----------